FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/index.md

 commercial offerings around FIWARE.
 It is a global one-stop shop that gives visibility to a wide range of Powered by FIWARE solutions/platforms, FIWARE-ready solutions and IoT devices as well as FIWARE related training/coaching or consultancy, integration and support services.
-Entries in the FIWARE Marketplace have been validated by the FIWARE Foundation or FIWARE iHubs which meet the requirements for performing validation of FIWARE Marketplace entries
+Entries in the FIWARE Marketplace have been validated by the FIWARE Foundation or FIWARE iHubs which meet the requirements for performing validation of FIWARE Marketplace entries.

 #### Powered by FIWARE